 RRSA® detection is very sensitive.
-Even though only certain areas of a building are designated for inspection, surrounding areas also benefit from this particular test.
+Even though only certain areas of a building may be designated for inspection, surrounding areas also benefit from this particular test.

-OPTICAL EMISSIONS SPECTRUM ANALYSIS® (OESA)
+Optical Emissions Spectrum Analysis® (OESA)

 Some electronic eavesdropping devices transmit intelligence by converting sound into infrared or laser light.
 This invisible light can be picked up optically from a distance and converted back into sound.
-(The average television remote control operates using the same principle.)
-Our instruments can detect this.
+The average television remote control operates using the same principle.
+Our instrumentation can detect this.